-The Irishman: I can’t take full credit for this comment, but nonetheless it remains true: “When I was a kid these guys were old.
+I can’t take full credit for this comment, but nonetheless it remains true: “When I was a kid these guys were old.
 Now that I’m old, these guys are still old.”

 Starring Robert De Niro, Al Pacino, Joe Pesci and every freaking Italian actor working in Hollywood today, The Irishman is the latest crime thriller directed by Martin Scorsese.
 It follows Frank ‘The Irishman’ Sheeran (Robert De Niro) as he recalls his past years working for Russell Bufalino (Joe Pesci).
 In what is essentially one large flashback with its own flashbacks, a much older Frank recounts his life of crime, specifically his involvement with the disappearance of Jimmy Hoffa (Al Pacino) in 1975.

 On the surface, this film is about the intersection of crime and politics.
 With storylines that span the years between 1949 and 2000, this film covers everything from Castro’s rise in Cuba to the Kennedy assassination to the mob wars of the 1960s and 70s.
 But at its heart, The Irishman is about age and loss.
 It’s about sin, regret and remorse (or the lack thereof).
 It’s clearly Scorsese’s definitive, and maybe even final, statement on the consequences of a life lived in violence.